ZhenyaChan/twitter-complaint-bot/readme.md

 ## Description
 - Implementation of the Automated Complaint Bot using latest technologies of <strong>Python, Selenium, and time libraries</strong>.
-- The Automated Bot complains about internet speed by posting a complaint about the internet provider.
+- The Automated Bot complains about internet speed by posting a complaint about the internet provider whenever the internet speed is below the agreement performance.

 ## How to Set Up the Project
 1. Create an empty folder.